 “I guess we can’t do a big shop today.
 We’ll just get the milk and bread and go home.
 And here’s a cheese stick to eat while we wait in line.”

-4. Make sure your child has a full reservoir of your love and attention.
+4. Prevent tantrums by making sure your child has a full reservoir of your love and attention.

 Kids who feel needy are more likely to tantrum.
 If you've been separated all day, make sure you reconnect with some roughhousing and laughter before you try to shop for dinner.